Managing Impulsivity in Children: Tips and Tools

 2. Ask Them to Repeat What You Said

-It is common for impulsive children to not properly listen to directions, run off and completely forget what they were told.
+It is common for impulsive children to not effectively listen to directions, run off, and completely forget what they were told.

 3. Create a Behavioral Point Chart

-Select five of your child’s most disruptive behaviors and establish a point system with clear rewards/consequences for avoiding each one or failing to do so.
-Remember to also include verbal praise when children behave correctly, to improve the association of positive behavior and positive outcomes.
+Select five of your child’s most disruptive behaviors and establish a point system with clear rewards/consequences for each.
+The child must be invested in the reward/consequence so that there is buy in from the child and they are also invested in achieving the goals.
+Remember to also include verbal praise when children respond appropriately, to improve the association of positive behavior and positive outcomes.

 If your child presents some of the signs outlined above, like interrupting, grabbing, and poor emotional control, the key takeaway here is to consider that they may not be doing it intentionally.

-The sooner you can implement a behavioral program with younger children who are being impulsive, aggressive, and disrespectful, the more likely you will be successful in changing the behaviors to more adaptive ones.
+The sooner you can implement a behavioral program with children who are being impulsive, emotionally dysregulated, and disruptive, the more likely you will be successful in changing the behaviors to more adaptive ones.

-For more details on the markers of impulsivity, associated behaviors, and targeted behavioral plans that you can easily implement in a classroom or the home, please download Managing Impulsive Behavior: Guidelines and Behavioral Charts.
+For more details on the markers of impulsivity, associated behaviors, and targeted behavioral plans that you can easily implement in a classroom or the home, please book a free 15 minute consult to schedule an assessment for your child today.